AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Experiments

 Switch rates also reveal task-dependent differences.
 On GSM, switch rates remain above 95\% throughout, whereas SUMM exhibits substantially lower rates.
 This suggests that more challenging tasks demand stronger reliance on teacher guidance, while easier tasks allow greater exploration.
 AdaSwitch thus adaptively balances exploration and guidance according to task difficulty.

 Further, we observe that the switch rate increases steadily during distillation, most notably in SUMM, while remaining near 100\% in GSM.
 This trend reflects a gradual decline in exploration and a rise in guidance, indicating that on-policy distillation contributes less over time.
 Although this may seem counterintuitive, since weaker students would normally require more guidance, the pattern is explained by KLD: early in training, high divergence suppresses switching, but as the student aligns with the teacher, switching becomes more frequent.
 In other words, AdaSwitch begins in an exploration-dominated on-policy mode and gradually shifts to off-policy guidance as the student improves.
 This adaptive behavior allows AdaSwitch to dynamically balance exploration and guidance according to the student’s capability, ensuring optimal distillation across varying tasks.

-Due to space limitations, we provide the complete experimental results and the analysis of relative switch positions during distillation in Appendix~\ref{sec:more}.
+Moreover, we analyze the relative switching position of AdaSwitch during distillation.
+This also reflects the proportion of tokens generated by the student model.
+As shown in Figure~\ref{fig:relative_position}, in GSM the switching position exhibits a clear upward trend, indicating that the teacher intervenes later in the generation process.
+This suggests that the student model is gradually approaching the teacher’s capability.
+In contrast, for the SUMM task we do not observe a noticeable increase, which we attribute to the smaller performance gap between the student and teacher models in this setting.